Bolton book and Supreme Court ruling on ‘dreamers’ amount to twin defeats to Trump

 The answer, according to former Nixon White House counsel John W. Dean III, is no.

 “Justices watch what’s going on in the world.
 They know we have an unstable leader.
-They see he’s not a force for stability in democracy,” said Dean, who famously testified against then-President Richard Nixon in the congressional Watergate inquiry.
+They see he’s not a force for stability in democracy,” said Dean, who famously testified against President Richard Nixon in Congress’s Watergate inquiry.

-Assessing the fallout of the court’s DACA ruling and Bolton’s memoir, Dean argued, “This is a blow against Trump that has existential implications for his presidency, but it’s of the time … Trump is becoming what he hates most, which is being a loser.”
+Assessing the fallout from the court’s DACA ruling and Bolton’s memoir, Dean argued, “This is a blow against Trump that has existential implications for his presidency, but it’s of the time. . . .
+Trump is becoming what he hates most, which is being a loser.”

-Trump’s polling deficit to former vice president Joe Biden, the presumptive Democratic nominee, has grown in recent weeks in national and battleground-state polls.
-Trump and his campaign team hope to begin reversing that trend on Saturday in Tulsa, where the president will return to the campaign trail to resume his mega-rallies that had been on pause because of the coronavirus pandemic.
+Trump’s polling deficit against former vice president Joe Biden, the presumptive Democratic presidential nominee, has grown in recent weeks in national and battleground-state polls.
+Trump and his campaign team hope to begin reversing that trend on Saturday in Tulsa, where the president will return to the campaign trail to resume his mega-rallies, which were paused because of the coronavirus pandemic.

-Earlier this year, the House voted to impeach Trump for pressuring the Ukrainian president to open an investigation into the Biden family, which would have benefited Trump’s 2020 campaign.
-The Senate narrowly voted to acquit the president; only one Republican, Mitt Romney of Utah, joining the Democrats in voting to convict.
+In December, the House voted to impeach Trump for pressuring the Ukrainian president to open an investigation into the Biden family, a move that would have benefited Trump’s 2020 campaign.
+The Senate narrowly voted to acquit the president; only one Republican, Mitt Romney of Utah, joined the Democrats in voting to convict.

 Bolton refused a subpoena to testify in the impeachment proceedings and saved his account for his book.

-Bolton writes that Trump’s abuse of power to help his reelection extended beyond his dealings with Ukraine.
-On the sidelines of the June 2019 Group of 20 summit in Japan, Bolton writes, Trump turned a conversation with Xi into the coming U.S. presidential election and pleaded with the Chinese president to help ensure he would win.
+Bolton writes that Trump’s alleged abuse of power to help his reelection extended beyond his dealings with Ukraine.
+On the sidelines of the June 2019 Group of 20 summit in Japan, Bolton writes, Trump turned a conversation with Xi to the coming U.S. presidential election and pleaded with the Chinese president to help ensure he would win.

 “He stressed the importance of farmers, and increased Chinese purchases of soybeans and wheat in the electoral outcome,” Bolton writes.
 “I would print Trump’s exact words but the government’s prepublication review process has decided otherwise.”

-Trump, as he has with other accounts of former staffers, characterized Bolton’s book as a work of fiction by a disgruntled former employee.
-But neither he nor his aides have refuted specific scenes as detailed by Bolton.
+Trump, as he has with other accounts by former staffers, characterized Bolton’s book as a work of fiction by a disgruntled former employee.
+But the president has not disputed any of the specific scenes detailed by Bolton.

 “Bolton’s book, which is getting terrible reviews, is a compilation of lies and made up stories, all intended to make me look bad,” Trump tweeted Thursday morning.
 “Many of the ridiculous statements he attributes to me were never made, pure fiction.
 Just trying to get even for firing him like the sick puppy he is!”

-Historian Douglas Brinkley said this week’s developments stand out in an already extraordinary presidency.
+The historian Douglas Brinkley said this week’s developments stand out in an already extraordinary presidency.

 “It’s a plague of locusts around Trump,” Brinkley added.
 “They’re piling up and starting to break his spine.”